María Izquierdo (artist): Views on feminism

 She often depicted females in a variety of social settings and backgrounds, but only painted herself with her family or alone.
-She was part of the Contemporáneos, they offered alternative depictions of masculinity as well as offered a different representation of women in modern Mexico.
+She was part of the Contemporáneos, who offered alternative depictions of masculinity as well as different representations of women in modern Mexico.
 A new "chica moderna" or "modern girl" was developing in Mexico.
 Izquierdo embraced this new image, often seen in the characteristically dressed in modern clothes, lit cigarette in mouth.
 In association with the Contemporáneos, the group critiqued the specific ideology of masculinity, the warrior hero had been used to define national identity by the Muralists.
 The Contemporáneos defined alternative concepts of national identity, resisted the notion of the warrior hero and promoted more comprehensive representations of women.

 The first time Izquierdo was cited on women's rights was in 1935 during a trip to Guadalajara for the opening of an exhibition of posters by women artists.
-In response to a question posed by a leftist journalist about the role of women in the revolutionary struggle, she replied: "Above all women must unite and fight together strongly to improve their condition.
-Women have to cease being luxury objects and transform themselves into a factor within the class struggle; they ought to evolve socially and participate directly in the revolutionary struggle."
+In response to a question posed by a leftist journalist about the role of women in the revolutionary struggle, she replied: Above all women must unite and fight together strongly to improve their condition.
+Women have to cease being luxury objects and transform themselves into a factor within the class struggle; they ought to evolve socially and participate directly in the revolutionary struggle.
 This is the only time that Izquierdo argued for group action.
-Izquierdo's paintings, give us a deconstruction of 'heroic' Mexican nationalism using the marginalized identity of the female on two distinct levels: (1) the more conventional one of protesting social discrimination against women, and more intriguingly (2) as a hinge point for a variety of pictorial explorations.